tonymastrorio/developer-challenge/README.md

 Resources for the hero image and icons used in the layout are in the resources folder within this project.

+__Launch the challenge by downloading the repo to your computer and install using node: npm install__

 Good Luck!!!

 __The challenge is the following:__